hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/README.md

 <a id="HUC12s"></a>
 <h3>WBD HUC12s Background</h3>

 The twelve-digit hydrologic unit codes (HUCs) are derived within the Watershed Boundary Dataset (WBD) and are part of a nested spatial unit system.
 Each drainage area is considered a Hydrologic Unit (HU) and is given a Hydrologic Unit Code (HUC) which serves as the unique identifier for the area.
 HUC 2s, 6s, 8s, 10s, & 12s, define the drainage Regions, Subregions, Basins, Subbasins, Watersheds and Subwatersheds, respectively, across the United States.
-Their boundaries are defined by hydrologic and topographic criteria that delineate an area of land upstream from a specific point on a river.
+Their boundaries are defined by hydrologic and topographic criteria that delineate an area of land upstream that drain to a specific point on a river.
 The United States congress has assigned the USGS, along with other Federal agencies, to assess national water availability every five years under the SECURE Water Act.
-The HUC12 spatial unit is of interest because it is the reporting unit used by the [National Integrated Water Availability Assessments](https://pubs.usgs.gov/publication/pp1894A) (NIWAAs).
+The HUC12 spatial unit is of interest because it is the reporting unit to perform this assessment through the [National Integrated Water Availability Assessments](https://pubs.usgs.gov/publication/pp1894A) (NIWAAs).

 ## Compute Environment Needs
 The 10-year WRF-Hydro Modeling Application forced with CONUS404-BA is comprised of 12 years of hourly data (2009-2011).
 The following information was gathered to better understand computational needs:
 There are three leap years during this time span (2012, 2016, and 2020).
-There are 4 variables total: LDASOUT, LDASIN, CHRTOUT, and GWOUT.
+There are 4 WRF-Hydro modeling application output file types used in this workflow: LDASOUT, LDASIN, CHRTOUT, and GWOUT.
 LDASOUT, CHRTOUT, and GWOUT each have 1 netcdf file for each hour in a day (24 files per day) while LDASOUT has 1 netcdf for every 3 hours (8 files per day).

 | **Source** | **File** | **File Structure** | **Time Step** | **Total Number of Files** | **Size** |
 | ------ | ------ | ------ | ------ | ------ | ------ |